 The semi-formal dress code for boys is as follows: dress pants (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
-For commencement, graduating 8th graders must wear a tie.
 No dyed hair or hats.
 Hair should be trimmed appropriately.